 To support grants made to local nonprofits from the Prompt Response Fund, click here.

 Beginning this year, the program will now be referred to as the STEAM (Science/Technology/Engineering/Arts/Math) Fellowship Program to include the arts.
 Applicants planning to pursue a fellowship in the arts must demonstrate how they will build connections between the arts and science, technology, engineering, or mathematics.

-The STEM Workforce Development Teacher Fellowship provides Arlington Public Schools high school, middle school and elementary school teachers with opportunities to learn about work place needs in STEM (Science/Technology/Engineering/Math)-related fields and for them to use the experience to enhance student learning to match workplace expectations in a selected industry.
-STEM Fellows participate in a three-week summer fellowship, receiving up to $4,000 stipend upon completion.
-The Summer 2017 cycle is now closed.
-Please stay tuned for future news.
+The STEAM Workforce Development Teacher Fellowship provides Arlington Public Schools high school, middle school and elementary school teachers with opportunities to learn about work place needs in STEAM-related fields and for them to use the experience to enhance student learning to match workplace expectations in a selected industry.
+STEAM Fellows participate in a three-week summer fellowship, receiving up to $4,000 stipend upon completion.